-Before his position at Morgan Stanley, Gal was CTO and Managing Director for Deutsche Bank Capital Markets.
+Before his position at Morgan Stanley, Mr. Gal was CTO and Managing Director for Deutsche Bank Capital Markets.
 Previously, he was CIO at Time Warner Music Group (WMG).
-Under Gal’s leadership, WMG introduced mobile ring tones to the USA and was the first partner of Apple's iTunes/iPod drive.
+Under his leadership, WMG introduced mobile ring tones to the USA and was the first partner of Apple's iTunes/iPod drive.
 He also led the transformation of WMG's web assets into a full fledge eCommerce site with over 14 million unique users.
-From 1999 to 2002, Gal was the President and COO of ATT.com.
+From 1999 to 2002, Mr. Gal was the President and COO of ATT.com.
 In this position, he was responsible for AT&T's eBusiness and eCommerce activities.
-Gal also led the global sourcing and vendor management effort for all of AT&T – resulting in a net savings of $145M per annum.
+Mr. Gal also led the global sourcing and vendor management effort for all of AT&T – resulting in a net savings of $145M per annum.

-Starting his IT career in the Israeli army in 1976, Gal served in executive management roles as CIO & CTO at Merrill Lynch (heading global infrastructure), Wells Fargo (heading investment banking, global infrastructure, and the on-line bank), ABN AMRO Bank (CIO of North America), and Bank of America (CTO and Head of Infrastructure and Capital Markets).
+Starting his IT career in the Israeli army in 1976, Mr. Gal served in executive management roles as CIO & CTO at Merrill Lynch (heading global infrastructure), Wells Fargo (heading investment banking, global infrastructure, and the on-line bank), ABN AMRO Bank (CIO of North America), and Bank of America (CTO and Head of Infrastructure and Capital Markets).

-From 1996 to 2001 Gal served on the USA technology delegation to the G7 conference of leading economy nations.
+From 1996 to 2001 Mr. Gal served on the USA technology delegation to the G7 conference of leading economy nations.
 He is credited with developing the first Internet bank while at Wells Fargo Bank and initiating the first major brokerage on-line trading system at Merrill Lynch.
 As a result of these achievements and others, he was presented with the 2001 Einstein Award for achievements in Science and Technology by the State of Israel President, Moshe Katzav.